-Article 19: New Machines, New Methods, New Processes or New Job Classifications processes, new methods, or new job classifications and/or reclassifications which upon installation or implementation shall involve craft employees covered by this Agreement.
+Article 19 - New Machines, New Methods, New Processes or New Job Classifications

+The University will determine initial staffing and wages in the event of new machines, new processes, new methods, or new job classifications and/or reclassifications which upon installation or implementation shall involve craft employees covered by this Agreement.
 Upon request by the Union, a joint committee will meet to decide if the University's initial staffing and wage determinations are proper.
 The committee will be comprised of four (4) members, two (2) appointed by each party.
 The committee shall review application of the equipment, processes, methods, or job classifications within the printing industry locally.
 Any wage changes implemented as a result of the committee's decision shall be retroactive to the date of the beginning of operation of such equipment, processes, methods, or implementation of new job classifications and/or reclassifications.
 Should the issue remain unresolved ninety (90) days after it is first considered by the joint committee, it then may be submitted to PERC for fact finding mediation.